-Nespresso machines work in similar manner to pod- and K-cup-based coffee brewers, although there are a couple key differences.
+Nespresso machines work in a similar manner to pod- and K-cup-based coffee machines and brewers, although there are a couple of key differences.
 Nespresso machines are geared more toward making espresso-style drinks, not flavored coffees or teas.
 Its capsules won't fit in machines made by other brands, and vice-versa.
 All Nespresso machines work in the same basic manner when it comes to brewing a beverage, although some have extra features or larger water tanks.

 Two Lines, Two Capsule Types

 Nespresso makes two different shapes of coffee capsules that fit the different machines it makes.

 These machines use two different brewing technologies.
 The Original line uses a high-pressure system to brew espresso-style drinks.
 The Vertuo line uses what Nespresso dubs "centrifusion," which combines centrifugal force and water infusion as it spins the capsule rapidly in the machine.
 The Vertuo line also offers drinks larger than an espresso or lungo (which uses more water during brewing), such as a standard cup of coffee.

 No matter which method of coffee brewing you prefer, you're going to want to know how to really clean your coffee machine before using it.
 For Nespresso machines, they must be rinsed inside and out prior to first use.
 Doing so is as simple as brewing a few batches of hot water in the device.